International scientific exchange program

 The BAG Alliance

-The BAG Alliance is a trilateral partnership with L’lnstitut des Sciences de la Vigne et du Vin (ISVV) in Bordeaux, France, the AWRI and Hochschule Geisenheim (HSG), that aims to enhance research capability, accelerate research and improve the quality of technical outcomes for the wine industry.
+The BAG Alliance is a trilateral partnership with L’lnstitut des Sciences de la Vigne et du Vin (ISVV), Bordeaux, France and Hochschule Geisenheim (HSG), Germany, and the AWRI, that aims to enhance research capability, accelerate research and improve the quality of technical outcomes for the wine industry.

 Knowledge exchange programs with European research networks